jcsrb/MediaSession/readme.md

   myAudioElement.saveSession = false; // deactivate AudioSession
 ```
 ### Custom Events
-for better integration in your project, AudioSession provides a set of custom events triggered at various points during the points:
+for better integration in your project, AudioSession provides a set of custom events triggered at various points:

-* `sessionStored` is fired when the current position has been stored been stored (fires often)
+* `sessionStored` is fired when the current position has been stored (fires often)
 * `sessionRestored` is fired when the stored position has been applied to the audio element
 * `sessionCleared` is fired when the the session key has been removed from storage
 * `sessionSaveActivated` is fired when AudioSession has been activated